 Some of the benefits of sports for kids are:

 • Getting recommended physical activity to help keep healthy

 • Building confidence and self-esteem

 • Motivation to do well in school / academically

 • Promotes lifelong health

-But injuries while playing sports happen.
-That’s why parents, coaches and kids should keep aware of safety precautions, wear protective gear when necessary and feel comfortable having a conversation about injuries as soon as they occur.
+But let’s not ignore that injury while playing sports happen.
+That’s why parents, coaches, and kids should keep aware of safety precautions, wear protective gear when necessary, and feel comfortable having a conversation about injuries as soon as they occur.